-- Recapture the cost of borrowing because when an individual repays the loans from the life insurance policy, he or she is actually placing the interest back into their own personal accounts.
+- Recapture the cost of borrowing because when an individual repays the loans from the life insurance policy, he or she is actually paying the interest back to themselves.

 - With this system the individual is able to recapture all the costs of buying cars, going on vacations and sending their children to college instead of sending the interest to the banks.
 They will be able to increase their net worth and can avoid the need to participate in the stock market to become wealthy and financially independent.